sritchie73/r-alpha-bootcamp-unimelb-notes/instructor-notes.md

   - Get learners to create some vectors, (name, number of siblings, favourite number)
   - combine into list, data frame, and matrix (hint use: as.matrix)
   - What is the difference between the three?
 Did what you expect happen in each case?

+Feedback:
+ - Have real data of each type.
+ - What kind of data frame do we want?
+ - Australian data for each data type.
+ - lubridate for date and time?
+ - Ecology database for australia.

 0.35 RStudio
 ---